xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview-i.markdown

 multiple times, when you decide to try to build things on that brute-force idea from earlier and see where it goes from there...

-You look with question in your eyes at whiteboard markers and then into the eyes of the interviewer.
-The interviewer only briefly breaks the eye-contact to look at the whiteboard giving you the answer.
+You look with a question in your eyes at the whiteboard markers and then into the eyes of the interviewer.
+The interviewer only briefly breaks the eye contact to look at the whiteboard giving you the answer.

 <div class="speaker b">